 In the past I have found myself wondering if I should try to be calmer, wiser, fitter, better-read, more understanding of others or some other thing that I’m not.
-In the past I have even tried to become one of those things, if only for a short time.
+Occasionally I have even tried to become one of those things, if only for a short time.
 Nowadays I look on such attempts to consciously steer my personality in desirous directions as pointless.

 Generally these attempts fail outright and even when they have some limited success I find that what I thought I wanted is no longer what I want.
 There is, for example, something horribly contrived, annoying and unnatural about trying to be wiser.
-In the end, given your genes and life experiences, you end up being the only person you ever could have been.
+In the end, given your genes and life experiences, you end up being the only person you were ever going to be.

-Yet there is one thing where consciously taking control is necessary and that is annoying music.
-Often on waking up or when I’m walking through the streets of Tokyo I find I have a song going through my head that won’t go away.
+Yet there is one situation where consciously taking control is necessary: annoying music playing in your head.
+Often on waking up or walking through the streets of Tokyo I find I have a song going through my head that won’t go away.
 Over the last day or two it has been, Yes Sir, I can Boogie.
-Shortly before going to bed two nights ago I made the mistake of watching Baccara perform this song on Youtube and it has pestered me, on and off, ever since.
+Shortly before going to bed two nights ago I made the mistake of watching Baccara on Youtube and the song has pestered me, on and off, ever since.
 I can even hear bits of orchestration and bass I didn’t realise I knew.
-It’s irritating and I don’t like being the helpless victim of my automatic mind.
-It is then, and only then, that I find a use for the mindfulness technique of paying attention to my breathing.
-This reliably erases all known pop songs from my head, including those that are notoriously hard to budge like Baccara, ABBA, and Paper Lace.
+It’s irritating and I don’t like being the helpless victim of my unruly mind.
+It is at such moments that I try the mindfulness technique of paying attention to my breathing.
+It does a reasonable job or driving out songs by Baccara, ABBA, Joe Dolce and Paper Lace.

 So while doing what I do and thinking what I think usually works out fine, occasionally a little discipline doesn’t go amiss.